Priyankasaggu11929/Build-Scripts/README.md

 $
 ```

-The bootstrapped Wget is anemic and you should build the full version next by running `./build-wget.sh`:
+The bootstrapped Wget is anemic and you should build the full version next by running `./build-wget.sh`.
+After you build the full Wget you can move onto other goodies, like Git and SSH.

 ```
 WGET="$HOME/bootstrap/bin/wget" ./build-wget.sh